WHO NEEDS A SURVEYOR?

 You need a Surveyor when you are undertaking the following activities:

-If you are buying a property, a land surveyor will provide a detailed property survey to ascertain important details about the house and the land it sits on.
-It’s a vital step before buying a house to ensure the title purchase is what you think it is and will clearly show the boundaries of the property, the lot size and property description.
+If you are buying a property, a land surveyor will provide a detailed property survey.
+This is to ascertain important details about the house and the land it sits on.
+The survey a vital step before buying a house.
+It helps ensure the title purchase is what you think it is and will clearly show the property boundaries.
+The title also shows the lot size and property description.

-Property buyers may decide to carry out survey reports and building certificates which could delay or cause difficulties trying to sell a property.
-The benefits and protection of having a detailed property survey carried out when it comes to selling often outweigh the costs.
+Property buyers may decide to carry out survey reports and building certificates.
+This can delay the selling process or cause difficulties.
+The benefits and protection of surveying your property in detail when it comes to selling often outweigh costs.

 There are many rules and regulations surrounding property subdivision and these vary from council to council.
 Certain land and property features will determine whether a property is suitable for sub-division.
 A surveyor will ascertain whether your property meets the criteria and what the regulations are for that area.

 A survey can help to determine the exact size of your acreage.